 It is always best to start with the basics if your laptop is plugged in but not charging.
 The simplest check you can do is make sure all of your power connections are correct.
 First, you can check that the connector on your power adapter is firmly inserted into the charging port of your laptop.

-A power adapter will contain a transformer in it that steps down the mains voltage to the much smaller voltage required to operate your laptop.
-You will have a mains cable plugged in at one end, so check to ensure that there is a good connection there.
+A power adapter will contain a transformer that steps down the mains voltage to the much smaller voltage required to operate your laptop.
+You will have a mains cable plugged in at one end, so check to ensure a good connection there.

-If everything seems OK with the connections, it is possible that the mains outlet you are using has a fault.
-Find a mains outlet that is working (plug something else in to check this) and then plug your laptop adapter into this and see if all is well.
+If everything seems OK with the connections, the mains outlet you are using may have a fault.
+First, find a mains outlet that is working (plug something else in to check this) and then plug your laptop adapter into this and see if all is well.

 An easy battery check